The Infrastructure Unattainable Triangle

 It is the same concept that drove companies to split their monolithic codebases into micro services.
 The more independent (decoupled) the pieces are, the easier it is for teams to make changes to the system without stepping on each other.

-Now, just as in software design some monoliths are impossible to split and you are force to try and strangle them.
+Now, just as in software design some monoliths are impossible to split and you are forced to try and strangle them.